Ingentive-Limited/AILearningPath/Demo/README.md

 ## 📄 License

-This project is part of the KiloCode demonstration and is intended for educational and portfolio purposes.
+This project is part of the AI Coding Assistant demonstration and is intended for educational and portfolio purposes.

 ## 🙏 Acknowledgments